ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::info

 With more data on Fuji testnet, it may take a while to bootstrap Fuji Testnet from scratch.
+You can use [State-Sync](../nodes/maintain/chain-config-flags.md#state-sync-enabled-boolean) to shorten the time for bootstrapping.

 :::